altsheets/chaincountdown/docker/README.md

     ./dockerbuild.sh

 ## dockercheatsheet.txt
-After CTRL-C of the server in dockerbuild.sh, this is automatically wget'ted and cat'ted.
+After CTRL-C of the server in dockerbuild.sh, [dockercheatsheet.txt](dockercheatsheet.txt) is automatically wget'ted and cat'ted.
 It shows important docker commands.

 ## clonethenrunserver.sh
-is wget'ted and run INSIDE the docker container.
+[clonethenrunserver.sh](clonethenrunserver.sh) is wget'ted and run INSIDE the docker container.
 It removes the old sourcecode (if exists), clones the newest source code from github, and starts the python server.

 ## feedback
 I am new to docker.
 Please give feedback!